MSCDEX: Overview

-The program is a driver executable which allows DOS programs to recognize, read, and control CD-ROMs using the High Sierra and – since version 2.0 as of 1988 – also the ISO 9660 file systems.
+The program is a driver executable which allows MS-DOS programs to recognize, read, and control CD-ROMs using the High Sierra and – since version 2.0 as of 1988 – also the ISO 9660 file systems.
 This requires the previous loading of an appropriate CD-ROM device driver (example: OAKCDROM.SYS), usually from CONFIG.SYS.

 The final version of the MSCDEX program was 2.25, included with Windows 95 and used when creating bootable floppy disks with CD-ROM support.
 Starting with Windows 95, CD-ROM access became possible through a 32-bit CDFS driver.

 The driver uses the Microsoft networks interface in MS-DOS.
 This is the reason that at least version 3.1 of MS-DOS is required.
 The driver essentially looks similar to a network drive from the system perspective.
 It is implemented as a terminate-and-stay-resident program and an extension to the redirector interface (CDEX).

 Datalight ROM-DOS includes an implementation of MSCDEX.